ASP.NET Web Deployment using Visual Studio: Deploying to Test

 In this tutorial, you'll deploy to two databases in the test environment, and to one database in the staging and production environments.

-From the View menu select Server Explorer (Database Explorer in Visual Web Developer), and then right-click Data Connections and select Create New SQL Server Database.
+From the View menu in Visual Studio select Server Explorer (Database Explorer in Visual Web Developer), and then right-click Data Connections and select Create New SQL Server Database.

 In the Create New SQL Server Database dialog box, enter ".\SQLExpress" in the Server name box and "aspnet-ContosoUniversity" in the New database name box, then click OK.